 Businesses will happily create landing pages that they send their Google pay per click traffic to.
 Businesses will offer report downloads or webinar sign-ups to convert website visitors into more meaningful leads for the business.
 But for some reason, when it comes to social media lead generation, businesses and businesspeople fail to apply the same thought processes.
 So when you look at a company’s social media presence, you cannot see any logical path by which the business will grow its audience and then convert that audience consistently into new leads.
 This is what is lacking in terms of getting consistent results - and for a better understanding of turning things around do check the embedded video below:

-If you need help putting this into practice in your business, you're welcome to book in for a call with us to discuss your social media lead generation strategy in greater depth.
+If you need help putting this into practice in your business, you're welcome to book in for a call with us to discuss your social strategy in greater depth.
 Let me leave you with one other thought, covered in greater depth in the related blog post “Lead Generation: Email vs Social Media”.
 Overall, social media is able to produce leads more quickly than email marketing and with less reputational risk (ie. being viewed as a spammer).
-So if you are not yet a convert to social media lead generation, make it a top priority to master this over the coming year and you will really give your business an edge over the competition.Back to Small Business blogs
+So if you are not yet focused on generating leads via social media, make it a top priority to master this over the coming year and you will really give your business an edge over the competition.Back to Small Business blogs

 Social Hire - the Social Media Agency for recruiters and small businesses.
 With outstanding Social Media Agency reviews on Google and exceptional client retention rates, the team at Social Hire really do know what works (and just as importantly, what doesn’t work).
 Why not engage a Social Media Agency that not only gets results, but that does so for a third of the cost of employing an in-house Social Media Manager?
 Simply click "Book a Call" to speak to one of our friendly team.